 Grays is the largest town in the borough of Thurrock.
 Culture vultures and history buffs will enjoy the Thameside Theatre and the Thurrock History Museum.
 For fun for all the family head to Grays Beach Riverside - the beach has a playground that includes a pirate ship and a bouncy castle.

 Drinks and Dining

-Lakeside Shopping Centre has an array of restaurant offering dishes of deliciousness from around the world.
-If you are looking for a country pub check out The Wharf Hotel or The White Heart Inn.
+Lakeside Shopping Centre has an array of restaurants offering dishes of deliciousness from around the world.
+If you are looking for a country pub, check out The Wharf Hotel or The White Heart Inn.

 Grays Shopping Centre is just steps away from the station and has whole host of independent and high street chain stores.
 Close by is Lakeside Shopping Centre, which is the seventh largest shopping centre in the UK.
 Make the most of the shops with our Guide to intu Lakeside.
 There are also a number of shops on the high street near the station.